The impact of Solar magnetic field configurations on the production of gamma rays at the Solar disk: Realistic injection

 In Fig.~\ref{fig:SED_passing}, the predicted SED in the passing event selection is compared to some observations with the FERMI satellite and with HAWC.
 The total normalization of the prediction is about one order of magnitude too low compared to observations.
 At the highest energies, the expected energy scaling $\sim E^{-3.6}$ is reproduced, and the turning towards the harder energy dependence below 300 GeV is reproduced.
 In the model presented here, no modulation effect has been taken into account.
 This will affect especially the lowest energetic protons and further suppress the gamma-ray flux at the one to ten GeV scale.

 Additional effects will increase the expected gamma-ray flux.
 In the following, we discuss the three most important: \begin{enumerate} \item GCRs do not only consist of protons but also heavier elements. \cite{Castro2025} discusses the impact of heavier elements on the total diffuse gamma-ray flux.
+These authors use measurements for the contribution by GCR proton and helium and estimate limits for a heavier component by assuming a carbon or iron dominance.
 They conclude that the total flux can be increased by a factor of up to 2 compared to a proton-only model.

 \item For the initial pitch-angle distribution, we assume isotropic momentum at $r = 2.5 R_\odot$.
 This is only valid for strong scattering of particles reaching this outer boundary of the solar atmosphere. \cite{Hutchinson-etal-2022} introduces the effect of magnetic mirroring that can already happen in the Parker magnetic field between the Earth and Sun.
 Without additional scattering, this will change the pitch-angle distribution.
 In Appendix \ref{app:mu0} we investigate the effect of a different pitch-angle distribution leading to an increased gamma-ray flux up to a factor 2.
 Depending on the details of the scattering, i.e., the pitch-angle diffusion coefficient, this effect might become even stronger.